 He is the author of many works, including “Legislation and Regulation” (Foundation Press, 2010, with Mathew Stephenson ’03), and “Hart and Wechsler’s The Federal Courts and the Federal System” (Foundation Press, 6th ed., 2009, with David L. Shapiro ‘57, Daniel J. Meltzer and David L. Shapiro ‘75).

-A full list of the new members is available here (PDF) and a list of the entire membership of the American Academy of Arts and Sciences can be found here.
+A list of the entire membership of the American Academy of Arts and Sciences can be found here.

 The American Academy of Arts and Sciences, based in Cambridge, Mass., is one of the nation’s most prestigious honorary societies and a leading center for independent policy research.
 Members contribute to Academy publications and studies of science and technology policy, energy and global security, social policy and American institutions, the humanities and culture, and education.